KULeuven-COSIC/fpt-demo/demos/readme.md

 # Demos

-In this directory we proide two apps that are used to verify, profile and benchmark the FPT accelerated execution of `TFHE-rs`.
+In this directory, we provide two apps that are used to verify, profile, and benchmark the FPT accelerated execution of `TFHE-rs`.

 :exclamation: Remember that, this demo version of the FPT implements only a reduced parameter set to have the software TFHE-rs board updates in acceptable time.
-The full design is much more capable as described in the paper.
+The full design is much more capable, as described in the paper.

 ## Setup Before Running the Demos

-To run the demos, you have to first configure the AWS F1 instances, which is mostly installing AWS and AMD provided drivers.
-A guide [`aws_f1_setup.md`](aws_f1_setup.md) is provided to described the setup in steps.
+To run the demos, you must first configure the AWS F1 instances.
+This includes installing AWS and AMD-provided drivers.
+A guide [`aws_f1_setup.md`](aws_f1_setup.md) is provided to describe the setup in steps.

-You should set these two environmental variables, which will indicate the demo the FPGA image of the FPT which will be loaded to the FPGA by the demo code.
+You should set these two environmental variables, which will indicate to the demo where to find the FPGA image of the FPT.

 ```bash
 export FPGA_IMAGE="$(pwd)/demos/accel.awsxclbin"
 export FPGA_INDEX=0
 ```

-:exclamation: In AWS F1 context, the `accel.awsxclbin` is a container which does not contain the acutal FPGA image, but links to the image hosted by the AWS.
+:exclamation: In AWS F1 context, the `accel.awsxclbin` is a container that does not contain the actual FPGA image, but rather links to the image hosted by the AWS.
 It also makes the image subject to access control.
-If you wish to run this demo, you can drop an email to us with your AWS user ID, and we will grant you access to the image.
+If you wish to run this demo, send us an email with your AWS user ID, and we will grant you access to the image.

-Once the setup above are done, you can continue witht the demos below.
+Once the setup above is done, you can continue with the demos below.

 ## Demo: FPGA Test

-Once AWS F1 instance is setup, this app tests the correctness of FPT, besides allows to benchmark performance etc.
+Once AWS F1 instance is set up, this app tests the correctness of FPT.
+It also allows benchmarking performance etc.

 ```bash
 cargo run --release --bin fpga --features fpga